 Ryegrass germinates in warm or cool soils.
 You should till the soil and rake it free of debris and rocks.
-Make sure there are no clods and the soil is well drained.
+Make sure there are no clods and the soil.

-Broadcast the seeds at a rate of 20 pounds per acre.
+Broadcast the seeds at a rate of 20 pounds (9 kg) per acre.
 You can also mix ryegrass seeds with legumes.
-Water the area if sown prior to spring rains; otherwise, the first few good showers will ensure germination.
+Keep the area moist until germination occurs, then give it one inch of water (2.5 cm) per week.

 There’s no need for annual ryegrass care in winter.
 The grass isn’t actively growing, and in most zones a covering of snow will cocoon and protect the plant.
 When temperatures warm up, the grass will begin to grow anew.